uvarc/rc-website/content/userinfo/rcgenai-userguide.md

 ## Do I need a new API key for each project?

 One key per user is sufficient.
-Rotate if needed via UVARC GenAI settings.
+Rotate if needed via [UVA RC GenAI](https://open-webui.rc.virginia.edu/) settings.

 ## Can I share my API key?